 Given a fixed transmitted energy, we compare an ASTM state with a bright TMSV one in the performance of QI, while a coherent state is considered for a classical benchmark.
-The signal energies of a TMSV state, a coherent state, and an ASTM state are $N_{S}=N_{0}$, $N_{S}=|\alpha|^{2}$, and $N_{S}=N_{0}+2N_{0}N_{1}+N_{1}$, respectively.
+The signal energies of a TMSV state, a coherent state, and an ASTM state are given by $N_{S}=N_{0}$, $|\alpha|^{2}$, and $N_{0}+2N_{0}N_{1}+N_{1}$, respectively.
 The ASTM state is generated from the initial TMSV state with $N_{0}=1$.
-Since we already showed a squeezing on the idler mode does not change the performance of QI, only the signal mode is additionally squeezed.
-The other conditions are the same to those used in Fig.~\ref{FigIdler}.

-In Fig.~\ref{FigQICI}(a) shows the SNRs as a function of reflectivity of the target.
-In the plot, the signal mode energy is fixed as $N_{S}=2$ for all the states.
-It shows the SNR with the ASTM state is similar to that of QI using TMSV state with the same energy, for example, the ratio at $\kappa=0.05$ is $93.4$\%.
+Since a squeezing on the idler mode does not change the performance of QI, only the signal mode is additionally squeezed.
+Fig.~\ref{FigQICI}(a) shows the SNRs as a function of the target reflectivity, where the signal energy is fixed as $N_{S}=2$ for all the states.
+It shows the SNR with the ASTM state is close to that using the bright TMSV state under the same signal energy, for example, the ratio at $\kappa=0.05$ is $93.4$\%.
 Moreover, our protocol always provides the quantum advantage in the plotted region.
-Therefore, if the bright TMSV state, we can replace it by the ASTM state with the same probe energy.
+Therefore, if the bright TMSV state is not available, we can replace it by the ASTM state with the same signal energy.

 In Fig.~\ref{FigQICI}(b), the SNR with an ASTM state shows better performance than the CI at $N_{S}\leq 5.4$, while it is competitive with the performance of the conventional Gaussian QI with the same signal energy.
 For example, the SNR of our protocol is $93.8$\% ($N_{S}=2$) and $91.9$\% ($N_{S}=4$) of the SNR using a TMSV state with the same energy.
 The result suggests that our QI protocol is an implementable alternative rather than generating a microwave TMSV state with the same energy.